 I have received some e-mails about how I allocate my capital.
 I admit that this is a problem and quite a difficult task.
-Sometimes I have no positions on, suddenly all my signals trigger and the allocation becomes a problem.
+Sometimes I have no positions, suddenly all my signals trigger and the allocation becomes a problem.

-I have a portfolio margin account at Interactive Brokers, so I can put on quite much margin.
-I have done this since mid february and it has worked quite good so far.
+I have a portfolio margin account at Interactive Brokers, so I can put on quite a margin.
+I have done this for a few months and it has worked quite well so far.
 Actually, much better than I anticipated.
 I’m up about 7% since then with about 500 trades.
-Most of my pairs are just 1-3 days holding period.
+Most of my pairs are only held 1-3 days.
 I’m very pleased with the result considering I’m about 40% short in a rising market.
 Short is actually profitable in this period, albeit not much.

 By the way, here are some other “facts”:

-- Commsissions take away 1/3 compared with my gross profits.
+- Commissions take away 1/3 compared with my gross profits.
 I pay the “real” costs at IB, not the fixed commission rate.
 I’m gonna deposit more money to trade more size and this will lower my commission rate.